22 Best Plants For Low Hedges

 Best Plants For Low Hedges

-Low hedging can be used to define garden borders, pathways and boundaries.
-Small hedges are easy to maintain and add structure to garden designs.
-A popular use for short hedging is to plant a flowering, low hedge in front of a taller, evergreen hedge.
-Not only does this add seasonal interest it also allows the border hedge to stand out against the lush green canvas for a dramatic display.
+Low hedges help define garden edges, paths, and boundaries.
+They are easy to care for and add shape to garden designs.
+A popular idea is to plant a flowering low hedge in front of a taller evergreen hedge.
+This adds seasonal interest and makes the taller hedge stand out more.

 Berberis are versatile ornamental shrubs, adding colourful foliage, flowers and berries to borders, rock gardens and containers.
 Evergreen or deciduous and ranging from very large to dwarf shrubs, these easy to grow, spiny plants have a place in almost every garden.